retromaniak/Chrono-Trigger-Polska-Wersja/Chrono Trigger - Broszura Instrukcyjna.md

 ## Technika Podwójna
 #  Marle + Robo
 - Promień aury
-Marle and Robo emit an aura that recovers som of the party's HP.
+Marle and Robo emit an aura that recovers some of the party's HP.
 - Uzdrawiający dotyk
-They release.
+They release Healing Magic that recovers most of the party's HP.
 - Atak lodowy
-Silniejsza wersja Antypodu, działa na grupę potworów.
+Robo's icicle Magic power helps him tackle an enemy.

 `Strona 44`
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MzEwNTM2NjcsMTk4MzA1NjkzMl19
+eyJoaXN0b3J5IjpbLTgwNzUyNzU3MSwxOTgzMDU2OTMyXX0=
 -->